-Curriculum delivery is under constant and rigorous review, each member of teaching staff is responsible for a curriculum area.
+Curriculum delivery is under constant and rigorous review, with each member of teaching staff is responsible for a curriculum area.
 Their role includes developing schemes of work which are accessible motivating and relevant for all pupils.
-These will be monitored regularly by SMT ensuring that they are vibrant and meet the needs of our diverse pupil population.
+These will be monitored regularly by the Leadership team ensuring that they are vibrant and meet the needs of our diverse pupil population.
 An annual curriculum audit will be led by each co-ordinator and will enable to co-ordinator to decide on priorities for strengthening their work and improve standards in their subject area.

-Assessment recording and reporting
+Assessment,recording and reporting

 A range of assessment techniques both formative and summative are built into curriculum delivery.
 Assessment for learning strategies are applied in each lesson and summative assessments are completed at the end of each unit of work.

-Assessment for learning
+Assessment for Learning

 Within each lesson there is an expectation that the following principals will be applied

 - High quality interactions